bestia-dev-work-in-progress/msg_enc_dec/README.md

-## Use SSH keys, Ed22519, X25519 and GCM to encode and decode messages and files
+## Use SSH keys, Ed22519, X25519 and GCM to encode and decode messages and files for communication

 With one SSH private key, we can store many secret tokens.